-Atle Solberg, Head of the Coordination Unit
+Atle Solberg, Head of the Secretariat

 Atle is a political scientist from Norway and he was the Head of the Nansen Initiative Secretariat, the predecessor of the Platform on Disaster Displacement, from 2012 to 2015.
 His background is primarily from international humanitarian action and from working in the context of displacement (both in conflict and natural hazard situations).
 He has worked for the UNHCR and UN OCHA in Switzerland, the Balkans and in Central America, and for the Norwegian Refugee Council (NRC) in the Balkans, Indonesia and Colombia.
 He has research and teaching experience from the University of Bergen on humanitarian issues as well as on the protection of unaccompanied minors.
 Atle has also undertaken evaluation of humanitarian aid and worked as a consultant both with a focus on Norway as well as on the post-conflict recovery situation in the Balkans and Central America.